 A portable control unit shall also be provided for the use of maintenance personnel who may be servicing the antenna.
 This shall provide at least velocity control loop driving of the antenna in both azimuth and elevation, effective only during Local Access.

-It shall be possible to adjust the speed in the range < 0.05 deg/sec to 1.0 deg/sec.
+It shall be possible to select several different velocities in the range from 0.05 deg/s to 1.0 deg/s.

 The portable control unit shall be equipped with a display providing the encoders reading in degrees.